 According to Gartner’s 2017 hype cycle for emerging technologies, artificial intelligence (AI) will automate 1.8 million people out of work by 2020.
 While the job losses generate the most interest and headlines, the losses only tell part of the story.
 Dig a little bit deeper into the hype cycle and you’ll see Gartner also predicts AI will create 2.3 million jobs by 2020, driving a net gain of 500,000 new jobs.

 The question is no longer whether AI will fundamentally change the workplace.
-The true question is how companies can successfully use AI in ways that enables, not replaces, the human workforce, helping to make humans faster, more efficient and more productive.2
+The true question is how companies can successfully use AI in ways that enable, not replaces, the human workforce, helping to make humans faster, more efficient and more productive.

 Automation Requires Creating New Skillsets